-The Head of Upper School reviews mid-quarter reports and quarter narratives for Upper School students and works closely with teachers, advisors, and househeads to identify students who are having academic difficulties.
-If your child is having academic difficulties, you'll hear from the teacher, Ms. Black, the Learning Resources Coordinator, or your child's advisor to discuss strategies.
+The Academic Dean reviews mid-quarter reports and quarter narratives for Upper School students and works closely with teachers, advisors, and househeads to identify students who are having academic difficulties.
+If your child is having academic difficulties, you'll hear from the teacher, the Academic Dean, the Learning Resources Coordinator, or your child's advisor to discuss strategies.

 We encourage you to look over these grade reports with your child or, if your child is in residence at SAS when the report arrives, schedule a phone or Skype call with your child to discuss the report.
 Look together at trends regarding organization, completing assignments, participating in class, performance on quizzes, etc.